MEET THE WIDENING CIRCLES TEAM

 It is not surprising that April has played a key role in the creation and direction of Widening Circles.
 Her expertise and passions have come together to offer quality care in collaboration with the other Widening Circles providers.

-As a North Carolina Licensed Professional Counselor Supervisor (LPCS) and Licensed Clinical Addictions Specialist (LCAS), Kim's driving force is helping others create a life worth living.
+As a North Carolina Licensed Clinical Mental Health Counselor Supervisor (LCMHC-S) and Licensed Clinical Addictions Specialist (LCAS), Kim's driving force is helping others create a life worth living.
 Kim has advanced training in trauma and addiction, including Eye Movement Desensitization and Reprocessing (EMDR), Mindfulness-Based Relapse Prevention (MBRP) and in Chinese Stone and Crystal Medicine (Level 3) through Clarity Stone Medicine with teacher Sarah Thomas, L.Ac.

 Kim's educational background includes earning a Bachelor of Arts degree in Psychology (2003) and a Master of Arts degree in Community Counseling (2005) from the University of Alabama in Tuscaloosa, AL, where she grew up.
 Before moving to Asheville in 2011, she lived in Atlanta where she worked in a university setting, community mental health center and later school-based mental health.
 Prior to building her practice in Asheville, she worked in a community health setting providing outpatient mental health and substance dependence therapy in a clinic, school-setting and a domestic violence shelter.